Skip to content

 Cracking the JWT secret

-Save the JWT token to a file:
+Save the token to a file:

 echo "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6ImNta3I4eW4zNDAwMDF0b3A2NjJ6OXkzb20iLCJlbWFpbCI6ImFsaWNlQGV4YW1wbGUuY29tIiwicm9sZSI6IkNVU1RPTUVSIiwiaGludCI6IlRoZSBzZWNyZXQgaXMgbm90IHNvIHNlY3JldCIsImV4cCI6MTc2OTgwMDYzNH0.xYuUP20NgY6Pz9cktBEvS-_dczsDFKQQnhyHCvl7ckc" > jwt.txt